A Path Forward Exhibit

 Regardless of how I feel, or how any other non-Indigenous resident of PEC feels, the ONLY opinions that should be taken in to consideration on this matter are from our Indigenous residents.
 Full stop.

-Brianna Warr-Hunter about 2 years ago
+Brianna Warr-Hunter over 2 years ago

 It is not clear whether this would be a permanent or temporary exhibit.
 I think that in its' totality it should be a permanent exhibit.
 I'm wondering if the whole exhibit would not be better situated in an outdoor environment. however, if it involves audio/visual materials, then perhaps it needs to be inside in which case I would argue for a permanent home.
 I would hope that the whole controversy re Sir John A would not be limited to how this statue rightly enraged so many people here in the County.
 The 'story' of Sir John A. should be told, both the 'good' work and the destruction he caused in the name of progress.
 History is important and I do not think that it should be buried.
 If I am understanding the intent of this exhibit, this will be a continuation of the discussion and will open up minds and hearts for a better society.
 There is so much education to be done and I hope that the County can work towards being a place of true welcoming and respect for all.

-Penny Morris about 2 years ago
+Penny Morris over 2 years ago

 The statue should not have any place in our County.
 A true “path forward” would include heartfelt acknowledgement of the hurt that commissioning and installing the statue on Main Street has caused.